alexaibio/teaching_content/Transformers/attention.md

 But in reality the meaning of the word might be sligtly changing depending on context.
 For example the meaning of apple in context of fruits is different from apple in context of mobile phone vendors.

 Attention is exactly mechanism to solve this problem of variation of embedding depending on context.

 Lets furure out how it works step by step

-## Start: initial embeddings
+## Input word embeddings
 For example we have a sentence of 5 words.
-Lets assume we already have embeddings for all these five words.
+Lets assume we already calculated embeddings for all these five words.
 They might be calculated by some methods above or even have a random initial values and supposed to be trained later.
 But out assumptions that those embeddings already reflect some relationships between these words, for example the similarity between apple and garden is higher then between apple and phone.
 Lets imagine now that  the length of these embeddings is 3.
 So we have an embedding matrix like this

 ![Initial embeddings table](img/emb1.png)

-## Pairwise similarities, Key, Query
+## One Sentence: Pairwise word similarities, Key, Query
 the next step will be to understand dependencies between every word in our sentence.

 Since we have 5 words in our current sentence what we can do is to calculate pairwise similarities between all words.

 The simpliest way to define a similarity is a dot-product.
 For example if we have three vectors,